pcockwell/blog/_posts/2017-02-16-ip-whitelisting-through-aws-elb-with-proxy-protocol.md

 The old setup for these machines, while strong, was not highly available.
 The setup used NGINX and the `Hosts Access` files that most systems use to manage SSH connections.
-In order to allow dynamic access from new IPs, we set up an SSH based two factor authentication mechanism via [Authy](https://github.com/authy/authy-ssh) that updates a `hosts.allow` file stored in S3.
+In order to allow dynamic access from new IPs, we set up an SSH-based two factor authentication mechanism via [Authy](https://github.com/authy/authy-ssh) that updates a `hosts.allow` file stored in S3.
 Our bastion hosts then use cron jobs to pull down new versions of this file, thus allowing an IP authorized via Authy to connect to our infrastructure.
-The system also goes through and removes IPs added in this way after a 24 hour period.
+The system also goes through and removes IPs added in this way after a fixed period.
 We have certain services that are supported by or run directly on these boxes as well.
 Initially, they simply pointed to one of the two instances we had in service, but this was statically configured.